memgraph/docs/gqlalchemy/how-to-guides/loaders/make-a-custom-file-system-importer.md

 ### 1. Extend the `FileSystemHandler` class

-This class holds the connection to the file system service and handles the path from which the `DataLoader` object reads.
-To get a fsspec-compatible instance of an Azure Blob connection, you can use the `adlfs` package.
+This class holds the connection to the file system service and handles the path from which the `DataLoader` object reads files.
+To get a fsspec-compatible instance of an Azure Blob connection, you can use the [adlfs](https://github.com/fsspec/adlfs) package.
+We are going to pass `adlfs`-specific parameters such as `blob_account_name` and `blob_account_key` via kwargs.
 All that's left to do is to override the `get_path` method.

 ```python